Haus226/cppAlgorithm/README.md

 - Bubble Sort
 - Bubble Sort_ (Modified version with a variable that check whether swapping occurs everytime but ver slow compared to plain version)

-# Algorithms that receive std::vector (folder : sortingVector)
+# Algorithms that receive std::vector (folder : algorithmVector)
 Sorting function that accpets Comparable template arguement vector and some can only accept integer.
 Under this folder contain a func.hpp which contains some usefule function such as printArr, isSorted while the elementSearch.hpp is the file that implements Linear Search, Jump Search and recursive Binary Search.